iotaledger/trie.go/README.md

 | Average size of serialized proof                                       | 1.3 kB                    |

 We can see that optimal choice with `blake2b 160-bit` model is between hexary and binary trie.
-Note that binary trie is using several times more runtime memory for key packing/unpacking.
+Note that binary trie is using more runtime memory for key packing/unpacking.

 The `KZG (Kate)` model would give the shortest proofs (~200 bytes) with 1-2 orders of magnitude slower trie update.